-A student may, with parental permission, amend his or her personal graduation plan after the initial confirmation.
+A student may, with parental permission, amend their personal graduation plan after the initial confirmation.

 Available Course Options for All Graduation Programs

 Each spring, the district will update students on the courses required or offered in each curriculum area so students can enroll for the upcoming school year.